Shopify/hydrogen-v1/docs/framework/deployment.md

 addEventListener('fetch', (event) => event.respondWith(handleEvent(event)));
 ```

-Finally, update `package.json` to specify the new Worker entry point.
-Assuming the entry point is in `<root>/worker.js`, make the following change:
+Update `package.json` to specify the new Worker entry point.
+If the entry point is in `<root>/worker.js`, then the changes look like the following:

 ```diff
 - "build:worker": "cross-env WORKER=true vite build --outDir dist/worker --ssr @shopify/hydrogen/platforms/worker-event",